Marr Sound Archives

-The Marr Sound Archives is an audiovisual archive, a part of the University of Missouri-Kansas City Miller Nichols Library.
+The Marr Sound Archives is an audiovisual archive, affiliated with the University of Missouri-Kansas City.
+The Marr Sound Archives is one of four departments comprising the Special Collections and Archives division housed at the Miller Nichols Library.

 The collection includes extensive holdings of jazz, blues, country and popular music; historic voices and authors reading their own works; vintage radio programs; classical and opera.
-The Marr holds a wide range of historic formats including LPs, 78s, 45s, cylinders, transcription discs, instantaneous-cut discs and open-reel tapes.
-The archives maintain sound recordings for a number of archival for collections shared with LaBudde Special Collections.
+The Marr Sound Archives holds a wide range of historic formats including LPs, 78s, 45s, cylinders, transcription discs, instantaneous-cut discs, compact cassette tapes, and open-reel audiotapes.
+The archives maintain audiovisual materials for a number of archival collections shared with LaBudde Special Collections and The UMKC University Archives.

-The archives were created from a donation of 42,000 items by Olga and Gaylor Marr in 1987.
+The archives were created from a donation of 42,000 items by Olga and Gaylord Marr in 1987.
 As of 2023, the archives hold over 400,000 recordings.